limosin/solarpv/README.md

 7. Now you can use the model.ipynb Ipython Notebook for viewing the analysis.

 ## Update: GUI Support

+<p>To make experimenting easier, I have added a GUI support which lets you change the important parameters on the fly and visualize the changes in the app itself.
+The App has been made using Tkinter, hence does not have the best of the visuals

 __Requirements__
 1. Tkinter
 2. os